Home

 From Sod or Plugs

-For sod, prepare the soil and rake it level, removing all rocks and debris.
-Lay down sod carefully and use a lawn roller to help sod make good contact with the soil.
-Water the sod lightly and frequently until the roots pin the sod to the soil.
+Until the roots on the sod start to grow, the sod will only receive water you give it, unless it rains.
+It is important to water lightly and frequently until the roots start to penetrate the soil.
 When this happens cut back on the frequency of watering, but irrigate deeply to promote deeper reaching roots.

 Mowing Buffalo Grass

 A great thing about buffalo grass is that it requires less mowing than many other grasses.
-Its low growth habit means it may only need mowing once every two or three weeks.
 The maximum height for several turf varieties are in the 4 to 6 inches range, which means it is less likely to ever get out of hand.
+This means you will not have to mow but twice a month.
+You can take a longer vacation and not worry.

 Most home lawns will do well at mowing heights of two or more inches.
 In addition, grass that is maintained at higher mowing heights develop deeper roots than low cut grass.
 Deeper roots are better able to handle heat and drought stress and require less frequent irrigation.